-- Eliminate broadcast storms which severely degrade performance in a flat network. - Simplify network management for node changes/moves by remotely configuring VLAN membership for any port, rather than having to manually change the network connection. - · Provide data security by restricting all traffic to the originating VLAN. - Use private VLANs to restrict traffic to pass only between data ports and the uplink ports, thereby isolating adjacent ports within the same VLAN, and allowing you to limit the total number of VLANs that need to be configured.
+- Eliminate broadcast storms which severely degrade performance in a flat network. - Simplify network management for node changes/moves by remotely configuring VLAN membership for any port, rather than having to manually change the network connection. - Provide data security by restricting all traffic to the originating VLAN. - Use private VLANs to restrict traffic to pass only between data ports and the uplink ports, thereby isolating adjacent ports within the same VLAN, and allowing you to limit the total number of VLANs that need to be configured. - Use protocol VLANs to restrict traffic to specified interfaces based on protocol type.